NeuromatchAcademy/TA-applications/README.md

 1. (**< 1min**) : Begin with a short introduction (who you are, your interests, etc.)
 2. (**~2 min**) : Give a very brief recap of the concept of the El Nino Southern Oscillation (ENSO) and why this phenomenon is important for climate scientists to study.
 While you should imagine that you are teaching a class of students, don’t feel the need to address them or ask them questions.
-3. (**~2 min**) : Walk through the process of calculating ENSO using Xarray.
+3. (**~2 min**) : Walk through the process of calculating the Niño 3.4 Index using Xarray.
 You can start from the section “Compute the anomalies” to make a more efficient use of the time.
 Explain the solution code as you go.
 The [final plot](https://foundations.projectpythia.org/_images/9a4df8028a3744361353741e1850da4e4470340089a6325c47720aeb497ebd1e.png) should be generated during the video.

 ***Recording & Evaluation Instructions***
 Please follow the instructions given in the [Evaluation and recording instructions](#evaluation-and-recording-instructions).